-Parameters direc (str. optional) - The directory in which to search for the boxes.
+Parameters direc (str, optional) - The directory in which to search for the boxes.
 By default, this is the centrally-managed directory, given by the config.yml in ~/.21cmfast/.

-py21cmfast.outputs.PerturbedField.from\file
+py21cmfast.outputs.PerturbedField.from_file

-classmethod PerturbedField.from\file (fname, direc=None, load\data=True)
+classmethod PerturbedField.from_file (fname, direc=None, load_data=True) Create an instance from a file on disk.

 - fname (str, optional) Path to the file on disk.
 May be relative or absolute. - direc (str, optional) The directory from which fname is relative to (if it is relative).
-By default, will be the cache directory in config. - load\data (bool, optional) Whether to read in the data when creating the instance.
+By default, will be the cache directory in config. - load_data (bool, optional) Whether to read in the data when creating the instance.
 If False, a bare instance is created with input parameters the instance can read data with the read() method.